Industries & Professions /

 Natural materials from which stone, concrete, ceramics, and glass are extracted have been in the earth for millions of years, and humans have utilized them since prehistory.
 Thousands of years ago, people made functional articles from simple earthen materials, usually clay hardened by heat.
 As early as 6500 B.C., the ancient Sumerians made bricks and pottery.
 Stone and concrete also have been used for thousands of years as building materials.
 Ancient Egyptians built many structures of brick and stone.
 The Romans developed natural cement materials to erect many of their public structures and aqueducts; they introduced masonry construction to the rest of Europe and made innovations in bricklaying, including the use of mortar and different types of patterns.
 An 18th century English engineer developed cement that set under water.
 The first portland cement mixture was made in 1824 by burning and grinding together limestone and clay; it soon became the most widely used cement because of its strength and resistance to water.

-The oldest known piece of man-made glass dates from about 7000 B.C.
+The oldest known piece of manmade glass dates from about 7000 B.C.
 By 1500 B.C., Egyptians were making colored beads and containers entirely out of glass; the glass industry flourished in Egypt for the next 300 years.
 By 500 B.C., Syria and other Mediterranean countries also became glass manufacturing centers.
 Early glassmaking was slow, costly, and painstaking.
 Glass items were sculpted from solid blocks, until it was discovered that extreme heat allowed glass to be worked more easily.
 Heating methods, however, were often insufficient because furnaces were small, and the clay pots used to heat the sand mixture were of poor quality.
 The technique of glassblowing changed that.
 Historians believe that glassblowing was invented in Syria around 50 B.C. by the Phoenicians.
-The first golden age of glass, from A.D.
-100 to 400, occurred when the art of glassblowing flourished in the Roman Empire.
+The first golden age of glass, from 100 to 400 A.D., occurred when the art of glassblowing flourished in the Roman Empire.
 Glass was no longer the luxury it had once been.

 The second golden age of glass began around 1200.
 Crusaders returning from the Middle East brought some of the best glassmakers to Venice, where there were large quantities of high-quality sand and other necessary raw materials.
 To keep the skills of their craft secret, Venetian glassmakers at one time were forbidden to leave Venice and tell anyone of their techniques, except to pass them down to their children or apprentices.
 By the late 1400s and early 1500s, glassmaking had become an important industry in Germany and other northern European countries for manufacturing containers and drinking vessels.
 The invention of lead crystal marked the beginning of modern glassmaking.